-GS 1021 - Portfolio Development
+GS 1021.
+Portfolio Development (1 credit hour).

 This course assists the student in preparing a portfolio to be used in the Prior Learning Assessment (PLA) process.
 Students who have learning from outside the classroom (work experience, certifications and licenses, training, continuing education, life experience, etc.) provide a narrative and evidence of learning which can be converted into college credit.
 Prerequisite: Approval of academic advisor or Portfolio Development instructor.
 Corequisite: None.
 Offered: Fall, Spring, Summer.